 Zera was seeing red by that point.
 Aerilyn snatched her tunic and held onto her firmly.
 “Down girl!
 They can’t see you anyway!”

-The other agents growled something indecipherable, and struggled.
+The other agent growled something indecipherable, and struggled.

 Aerilyn shrugged, and then let her go.
 Zera promptly landed face-first in the dirt.